Kallaroo, Western Australia

 Street names in the Kallaroo are predominantly after shipwrecks, including famous West Australian shipwrecks, such as the Batavia.

 The land west of Dampier Avenue was developed during the mid-late 1980s and, although part of Kallaroo, is known as Northshore, in reference to the project name of the housing estate.

+In late 2024, Springfield Primary School began work on its $19.4 million redevelopment which will see new state of the art facilities, classrooms and education spaces.
+The project is slated for completion in 2028, with the school operating as normal during this work.